 This month we put the spotlight on the AA pamphlet, Many Paths to Spirituality.
 A common misconception about Alcoholics Anonymous is that it is a religious organisation.
 Since AA groups often rent space in churches, attending an AA meeting in a church hall can often reinforce that impression, and the possibility of hearing a prayer at the end of a meeting can further cement the idea for some.
 This pamphlet seeks to separate the truth from myth on the matter.

-The Huntercombe Recovery Group in Slough will be holding another AA and Al-Anon shared platform meeting on Sunday, February 11th at their usual time of 7:30 pm.
-Refreshments will be available from 7:00 pm.
-Everyone welcome.
+The Huntercombe Recovery Group in Slough will be holding another AA and Al-Anon shared platform meeting on Sunday, August 12th at their usual time of 7:30 pm.
+Coffee from 7 pm.

-This month we take a look at Bill W.’s article from the AA Grapevine, Emotional Sobriety: The Next Frontier which was first published in 1958.
+This month we take a look at an article from The AA Grapevine, God As We Understand Him: The Dilemma of No Faith, written by Bill W. and first published in April 1961.